smothiki/Replicasystem/src/README.txt

 II.
 COMPILATION AND RUN

-A. GO VERSION

-There are two ways to run the programs.

-1. Make sure current directory is $GOPATH/src/github.com/replicasystem/src/ Then execute the following instructions:

-> go install client/client.go
-> go install master/master.go
-> go install server/server.go
-> go run start/start.go config0[1-8].json

-* config01.json - config08.json are test cases.
-* This method does NOT print real-time stdout information.

-2. Run $GOPATH/src/github.com/replicasystem/src/launcher.sh [1-8]
+Run $GOPATH/src/github.com/replicasystem/src/launcher.sh [1-16]
-This should start client, server and master with config01.json-config08.json
+This should start client, server and master with config01.json-config16.json

-* This method print real-time stdout information, and run client, servers and master in 3 separate terminals

-All logs are in $GOPATH/src/github.com/replicasystem/logs/, where slog is log for servers, clog is for clients and mlog is for master
+All logs are in $GOPATH/src/github.com/replicasystem/logs/, where slog_X is log for servers, clog_X is for clients and mlog is for master

-B. DISTALGO VERSION
+* X indicates the chain number of a bank (see below), so each file corresponds to a bank.

 ============================================================